 TAKE A CLASS

 If you've been meaning to pick up a new skill for a while, a dreary day is your chance to make it happen.
-Finally learn how to cook something other than two-minute noodles at one of Brisbane's cooking schools, which include The Golden Pig, James St Cooking School or Mondo Organics.
+Finally learn how to cook something other than two-minute noodles at one of Brisbane's cooking schools, which include Newstead's revamped Golden Pig, James St Cooking School or Mondo Organics.
 Alternatively, Brisbane is home to various art classes that will get your creative juices flowing.
-Try pottery at Mudlarks Studio, painting with a drink in hand at Cork & Chroma or photography at Take Better Photos.
-To revamp your exercise routine, get stretchy at Yo!
-Yoga or perfect your party dance moves at The Pole Gym.
+Try pottery at Mudlarks Studio, painting with a drink in hand at not one, but two Cork & Chroma spots or photography at Take Better Photos.
+To revamp your exercise routine, get stretchy at Stretch Yoga or perfect your party dance moves at The Pole Gym.
 Your rainy day activity may even breed a lifelong hobby.